JakubesP/server-finder-app/README.md

 ## About

 Server finder is a simple application to check information about public servers.
 I wrote it for demonstration purposes.
-You can check [demo].
+You can check [demo] :smiley:.

 The project uses:
 - [vue.js]